 Birds at risk in agricultural landscapes

-A large proportion of land in southern Ontario is used for agriculture and these areas also provide essential habitat for birds whose populations are declining.
-Many questions persist about how these populations are affected by farming practices and what can be done to support grassland birds on farms without negatively affecting Ontario’s agricultural sector.
+A large proportion of land in southern Ontario is used for agriculture and these areas also provide essential habitat for several bird species whose populations are declining.
+Many questions persist about how these populations are affected by farming practices and what can be done to support bird conservation on farms without negatively affecting Ontario’s agricultural sector.

-Monitoring the impact of grassland bird stewardship projects (2017-2018): Various programs provide farmers with funding and incentives to implement Best Management Practices (BMPs) that are meant to support grassland birds on their farms (e.g., planting native grasses, fences to incorporate delayed grazing, delaying haying).
+Monitoring the impact of grassland bird stewardship projects (2017-2019): Various programs provide farmers with funding and incentives to implement best management practices (BMPs) that are intended to support grassland birds on farms (e.g., planting native grasses, installing fences to incorporate delayed grazing, delaying the hay harvest).
 Most of these programs do not include a monitoring component and there is little information available about the impact of these stewardship activities on the birds.
-We are working on a 2-year project to develop a monitoring scheme for stewardship projects, to help find out more about the impact of these BMPs and improve their effectiveness for grassland bird conservation.
+We are working on a 2-year project to develop a monitoring scheme for stewardship projects and learn more about the impact of some of these BMPs on grassland birds.

-Reproductive success in different land cover types and uses (2017-2018): In collaboration with Professor Erica Nol and graduate students at Trent University, we are studying Bobolink to learn about the environmental conditions that provide the best opportunities for reproductive success.
-By pooling existing data collected in pastures and hayfields, and monitoring nests during the 2-year project in conditions where data are lacking (e.g., native grasslands and fallow fields), we will be able to model Bobolink nest survival across typical conditions.
-Our results should identify conditions associated with high nest survival and thus the types and locations of future conservation efforts that could have the greatest positive impacts for Bobolink.
+Reproductive success in different land cover types and uses (2017-2019): In collaboration with Professor Erica Nol, graduate student Monica Fromberger, and others in the Nol lab at Trent University, we are studying Bobolink to learn about the environmental conditions that provide the best opportunities for reproductive success.
+By pooling existing data collected in pastures and hay fields, and monitoring nests during the 2-year project in conditions where data are lacking (e.g., restored grasslands and fallow fields), we will be able to model Bobolink nest survival across typical conditions.
+Our results should identify conditions associated with high nest survival, thus providing important information about the types and locations of future conservation efforts that could have the greatest positive impacts for nesting Bobolink.

-Tracking Bobolink movements using radio telemetry (2016): Hay fields are often cut before Bobolink nests fledge.
-In 2016, we conducted a small pilot project to find out more about where adult Bobolink go and if they re-nest after their nests are destroyed by the hay harvest.
-To follow their movements, we tagged 5 birds with miniature radio tracking devices.
+Tracking Bobolink movements using radio telemetry (2016): Hay fields are often cut before Bobolink nests fledge young.
+In 2016, we conducted a small pilot project to learn more about where adult Bobolink go and if they re-nest after their nests are destroyed by the hay harvest.
+To follow their movements, we tagged 5 birds with miniature radio-tracking devices.
 We tracked 3 Bobolink for more than 5 weeks; none of them re-nested.
 The other 2 birds disappeared from our study area shortly after the hay field they were nesting in was cut.
+This pilot project helped us understand the feasibility of a larger study to address our research questions.

 Evaluating Bobolink and Eastern Meadowlark habitat use (2016): In collaboration with Katherine Robbins, a master’s student at Memorial University, we conducted point count surveys across 4 watersheds in southern Ontario to learn more about habitat use and landscape variables that influence the occurrence of Bobolink and Eastern Meadowlark.
 Results showed that the proportion of hay and pasture within 5 km of survey locations was a good predictor of Eastern Meadowlark habitat use.